neos/neos-development-collection/TYPO3.Neos/Documentation/References/CommandReference.rst

   If set, execute only the migration with the given version (e.g. "20150119114100") ``--verbose``
-  If set, notes and skipped migrations will be rendered
+  If set, notes and skipped migrations will be rendered ``--force``
+  By default packages that are not under version control or contain local changes are skipped.
+With this flag set changes are applied anyways (changes are not committed if there are local changes though)